Winx Club: Nickelodeon revival

+In September 2010, Rainbow S.p.A. announced they had entered into a worldwide broadcast and production deal with Nickelodeon that would see the broadcaster air the series in several territories, alongside co-producing and developing seasons 5 and 6 with them, effectively reviving the series.
+Nickelodeon Consumer Products also secured merchandising rights to the revival in some regions, including the United States.
+Viacom would finance and staff the revived series, dividing production between Viacom's Nickelodeon Animation Studio in the United States and Rainbow S.p.A. in Italy.

-In February 2011, the American company Viacom (owner of Nickelodeon) became a co-owner of the Rainbow studio; Viacom bought 30% of Rainbow for 62 million euros (US$83 million).
-Viacom originally planned to buy out the entire Rainbow studio but wanted to keep Iginio Straffi at the helm, leaving Straffi with 70%.
-Coinciding with the purchase, Viacom announced that Nickelodeon would team up with the original creator on an "all-new Winx Club" revival series.
-Viacom financed and staffed the revived series, dividing production between Viacom's Nickelodeon Animation Studio in the United States and Rainbow in Italy.
-Nickelodeon Consumer Products secured merchandising rights to the revival in some regions including the United States.
+In February 2011, Nickelodeon's parent company Viacom acquired a 30% stake in Rainbow S.p.A. for €62 million (equivalent to US$83 million).
+Viacom originally planned to buy out the entire Rainbow studio, but wanted to keep Iginio Straffi at the helm, leaving Straffi with 70%.

-The revived series began with four special episodes that summarize the first two seasons of the original show, followed by the fifth, sixth, and seventh seasons.
-As the production team was divided between two countries, Nickelodeon released a statement commenting on how Winx Club was an unusual production for the company: "it's not our usual practice to co-produce cartoons; we make them by ourselves.
+The revived series began with four special episodes that summarize the first two seasons of the original show, followed by redubbed versions of the third and fourth seasons and the fifth, sixth, and seventh seasons.
+As the production team was divided between two countries, Nickelodeon released a statement commenting on how Winx Club was an unusual production for the company: "It's not our usual practice to co-produce cartoons; we make them by ourselves.
 But we strongly believe in Winx."
-Along with another brand revival (Teenage Mutant Ninja Turtles), Winx Club was officially inducted into Nickelodeon's franchise of Nicktoons, a brand that encompasses original animated productions created for the network.
+Winx Club was officially inducted into Nickelodeon's franchise of Nicktoons, a brand that encompasses original animated productions created for the network.
 On each episode of the revived series, Nickelodeon approved scripts and all phases of animation.
 Nickelodeon brought on some of its long-time staff members, such as creative director Janice Burgess, and writers Sascha Paladino, Adam Peltzman, and Carin Greenberg.